Who can enter? Are there age restrictions?

 What are the categories?

 There are seven categories and an additional ‘Youth’ category.
 The categories are: Bird Portrait, Special Theme, Bird Behaviour, Birds in the Landscape, Birds in flight, Birds in backyards and Human Impact.
 For the Youth category, any bird photo that would comply with the seven main category subjects can be submitted.
-There is also a separate Portfolio category requiring six photos.
+There is also a separate Portfolio Prize category requiring six photos.
 Up to two portfolios can be entered per person.

 What are the image submission requirements?